wp-plugins/projectmanager/readme.txt

 4. Easy adding of new datasets
 5. Widget control panel
 6. Easy adding of shortcode tags via TinyMCE Button
+7. Output of projects with gallery template
+8. Individual dataset

 == Credits ==